nicholas-miklaucic/aoc2019/README.md

 Slightly harder!
 Doing the second part clearly took me a couple minutes, but still pretty much just implementing exactly what the problem tells us to do.
 Luckily, no file I/O, so this probably took me less time than day 3.

+### Day 5
+This one took me way too long, but on the plus side I refactored the Intcode interpreter into something that I can more easily modify in the future.
+It's now something approaching good style, and so hopefully there will be future Intcode problems.

+This is the first solution that requires you to do something to get the outputs: it queries from standard input, so to solve the first problem input `1` and to solve the second problem input `5`.